noiseprotocol/noise_spec/noise.md

 After the handshake messages each party will possess a shared secret key and can send **transport messages** which consist of encrypted payloads.

-The transport phase is described by **transport flags** that specify whether to use features like explicit nonces for out-of-order messages, "stepping" the shared key for forward security, and "splitting" the shared key for duplex communications.

 2.3.
 Key agreement
 -------------------